senuj05/Crash-Reporting/README.md

-# Data Science DISCOVERY Project2 - README
+# Data Science DISCOVERY Final Project - README

 Welcome to the Data Science DISCOVERY Project2!
 This project focuses on analyzing the "Crash Reporting - Drivers Data" dataset from Montgomery County, Maryland.
 This README file will guide you through the project overview, features, setup instructions, and the various analyses conducted.